bitlayer-org/bitlayer-org.github.io/docs/BitVMBridge/BBN/001-understanding-bbn.md

 A primary function of the BitVM Coordinator is to manage the **attesting committee** for each new BitVM smart contract.
 This committee is a group of nodes that pre-signs the transaction graph.
 The Coordinator streamlines this process by:

-1. **Electing the Pre-Signing Committee:** For each new contract, the Coordinator selects committee members from a pool of trusted and eligible candidates.
+1. **Electing the Attesting Committee:** For each new contract, the Coordinator selects committee members from a pool of trusted and eligible candidates.
 2. **Implementing Incentives:** To ensure liveness and discourage malicious behavior, the Coordinator manages an incentive structure.
 Honest committee members are rewarded for their participation, while malicious actors are penalized through slashing.
 3. **Coordinating Signatures:** Once the committee is formed, the Coordinator orchestrates the signing process to ensure all members contribute their signatures in a timely and coordinated manner.

-To leverage this functionality, applications must run an **attester node**.
+To leverage this functionality, applications must run their own **attester node**.
 For example, a BitVM bridge requires its attester node to verify the format of each transaction in the graph, sign it, and submit the signature to the Coordinator.

 ### Watcher Coordination